-While I didn’t get a chance to try out their newer golf bags, I have seen a ton of SL1 and Sl2 bags when I’m out playing lately, and they offer the same classic style.
+While I didn't get a chance to try out their newer golf bags, I have seen a ton of SL1 (which made our list of lightweight golf bags) and Sl2 bags when I'm out playing lately, and they offer the same classic style.

 If you are someone who likes to invest in your luggage, Stitch has built an impressive line of travel bags that are well thought out and stylish.

 While I'm not someone who generally travels too much, backpacks have always been essential to me because of their versatility in everyday life.
 The Stitch Traveler is pretty impressive.

 Whether you are using it for your work commute or a weekend getaway, this backpack can handle either scenario.
 It's large, comfortable, and features a 2-in-1 design.
 You can load your laptop and items as you would like any other backpack.
 Or, you have the option to unzip the entire length of the bag like a duffle bag and throw in some of your golf clothing if you're planning on playing after your workday is finished.